This is the third follow up article in a series of five from a recent article titled These Are the 5 Automotive Tips You’ll Love in the New Year.

-It wasn't until about a year later when I discovered the hidden treasure I had.
+It wasn’t until about a year later that I discovered the hidden treasure I had.
 I had a very smart friend who created an incredible database that stored, tracked and measured all the data we collected.
 This database allowed us to isolate down to a single variable.
-This was critical (and is still required in all testing) because it allowed us to know exactly what the cause and effect was for any changes or decisions we made to the list, headlines, offers, creative, etc.
+This was critical (and is still required in all testing) because it allowed us to know exactly what the cause and effect were for any changes or decisions we made to the list, headlines, offers, creative, etc.

 This allowed us to develop new campaigns and strategies based on real data insights – not market hunches.
 We were able to avoid quick marketing fads and continuously improve on what was working and more importantly – eliminate what didn’t work.

 J&L’s growth exploded because word spread quickly that dealers could count on us for real results – they no longer had to spray and pray.
 My intention of this article is not to impress you about J&L. It’s to impress upon you the power of testing and the impact it can have on you.
 I’m the same person I was 28 years ago… but I’m a much better marketer today because of the extensive testing I’ve done.
 I rely on data for all my decisions.
 You can do the same.